 If you have MND, Kennedy's disease or provide support as a carer, you may be facing unexpected costs.
 You may qualify for a range of benefits or other types of financial support.

-We are currently facing a steep rise in the cost of living which many people are finding challenging and worrying.
+The cost of living increase continues to impact all our lives and many people are finding this challenging and worrying.
 Price increases on food, goods, fuel and energy have made it harder to maintain quality of life.

 Financial support can be of great help.
 We have included ways to help manage cost of living challenges below.